danialfarid/ng-file-upload/README.md

 bower install ng-file-upload
 ```

-Make sure you have the scripts in the EXACT same order:
+Make sure you load the scripts EXACTLY in this order:
 ```
 ...
 <script src="angular-file-upload-shim(.min).js"></script>